 We will be conducting pre-screening of patients which will include taking your temperature on arrival and your medical history (our medical history form can be found on our website thamesdentalsurgery.co.uk).

 To maintain social distancing when you arrive at the practice, we ask that where possible please travel to the Practice alone.
 There will be no facility for companions to attend with patients unless patients are from a vulnerable group.
-We will notify you via your phone when you should enter the practice.
+We will notify you when you should enter the practice.
 The entrance door will remain locked and the Practice staff will let you in upon arrival.
 We will ask that you pay using a contactless card where possible.
 This crucial step greatly reduces touch points at the practice.

 We thank you all for your patience during this difficult time and look forward to caring for your dental needs again soon!